FabricioLince/BehaviourEsolang/README.md

   - When used with a NUMBER value, repeat the list the amount passed if the amount is >= 0;
   - When used with a NODE value, executes the NODE for each item of the LIST, passing said item as argument each time, evaluates to a LIST with all the results except when said result is NIL (so it can be used as a filter).
 - Division `/`
-  - Used with a NUMBER value, clips the LIST to a list with atmost NUMBER items, if number > 0 gets the first number items, if number < 0 gets the last number items.
+  - Used with a NUMBER value, clips the LIST to a list with atmost NUMBER items, if number > 0 gets the first number items, if number < 0 gets the last number items;
+  - Used with a NODE value, works as a filter, evaluates to a LIST with all the members of the original LIST that evaluated truthy when passed to the NODE.
 - Index `%`
   - used with a NUMBER value, gets the item in the number position from the list, NIL if the position is out of range.
 - Find `<`